 Prerequisites

-Step 1: Configure an O&M device
+Step 1 of 2: Configure an O&M device

 Log on to the Bastionhost console and select the target region in the top navigation bar.